Qtejada/Embedded-Encyclopedia/docs/encyclopedia/hardware/basics/Mosfets.md

 - If `VGS` < `VTH`, IDS = 0 because no conduction channel can form.
 The MOSFET is in cutoff

-Ohmic
+Ohmic (linear)
 - If VGS > VTH and VDS < VGS, then the MOSFET will act like a resistor.
 As VDS increases, ID increases
 - In this region it has a small on-resistance `RDS(on)`, whose value depends on the device and on `VGS`.
 - What this means is that As VDS is < VGS, and VDS inreases, ID increases like if it were a resistor getting more voltage applied to it.

-Active
+Active (saturation)
 - If VGS > VTH and VDS >= VGS, then the MOSFET will act as a current source and current is steady.
 - Amount of current is now determined by the amount of drive of the gate, as long as the above conditinos hold true
-- A Change in VDS, as long as it stays above VGS, does nothing to ID.
+- A Change in VDS, as long as it stays above VGS, does nothing to ID (Ideally.
+IRL there is channel length modulation, that will increase ID very slightly)